10 Step Checklist for Going Live With Your Online Shop

 Many browsers will display your site as 'Not Secure' without an SSL certificate, so it is vital that one is added to your website.
 To do this, you will need to purchase an SSL certificate from us, which will automatically installed once you go live.
-Alternatively, if you have your own SSL certificate, we can install this for you.
-Just so you are aware, you will need to be involved in this process and it can be long-winded when dealing with SSL providers.
+Alternatively, if you wish to purchase your own SSL certificate elsewhere, we can install this for you.
+Just so you are aware, with the latter, you will need to be involved in this process and it can be long-winded when dealing with SSL providers.

 Have you made a test purchase?

-Many payment processors allow you to test the system fully so that you can make sure the checkout process works correctly before going live.
-Many have a ‘test’ mode or test settings which you can set/access within the primary payment processor tab in General / Settings > Integrations > Payment Options in your admin panel.
+Many payment providers allow you to test the system fully so that you can make sure the checkout process works correctly before going live.
+Many have a ‘test’ mode or test settings which you can set/access within the primary payment provider's tab in General / Settings > Integrations > Payment Options in your admin panel.

-If your payment processor doesn’t allow this, make sure it is the first thing you try once your site is live.
+If your payment provider doesn’t allow this, make sure it is the first thing you try once your site is live.